Passenger Trains of Denver: The Decade Before Amtrak 1960-1970 by John D. Mummert.

 Synopsis histories are provided for Denver Union Station and for every passenger train from six major railroads (AT&SF, CB&Q, CRI&P, D&RGW, MP and UP) that operated into Denver during this era.
 A brief overall operational history is provided for each train, plus sample equipment consists from different years-illustrating the rise and fall of some of the most famous passenger trains to operate across the western United States.

 Also included is a timeline showing the gradual demise of train service to Union Station, plus an example of why Passenger Service to Denver became a matter of nostalgia versus profitability.
-More than 50 B&W photographs by the author and others add to this tribute to the last years of commercial passenger train service to the base of the Rocky Mountains.
+More than 50 Black-and-White photographs by the author and others add to this tribute to the last years of commercial passenger train service to the base of the Rocky Mountains.